 We've already written about the beginners guide to map scales.
 However, just understanding that a map shows features scaled down by the scale number is not the whole story.
 An important part is also understanding how cartographers create maps of different scales using a process called 'generalisation'.

 Generally surveys are carried out and initial maps are made in a large scale, such as 1:1250.
 However, as discussed in the earlier article these maps, while highly accurate, are not that useful for many purposes as they won't show enough area.
-Cartographers take the large scale mapping information and change this to show small scale maps
+Cartographers take the large scale mapping information and change this to show small scale maps which are popular with walkers and cyclists.

 To create an accurate picture of a landscape on paper everything has to be made much, much smaller.
 This is done by ‘scaling down’ the actual size of the land.
 This map shows Great Britain.
 The size of the island has been ‘scaled down’ to around 1: 6 000 000 (depending on your screen size!) so it will fit.
 The map is too small to contain a lot of detail, so only some cities and towns are shown,